MrAbdelaziz/Palestine/README.md

 - [Current News and Events](https://www.aljazeera.com/search/palestine)
 - [Human Rights Organizations](https://www.btselem.org/)

-## Contact

-For more information or to get involved, please contact us at: [supportpalestine@example.com](mailto:supportpalestine@example.com)

 ## Acknowledgements

 We would like to thank everyone who has contributed to this repository and the global movement for Palestinian freedom.
 Your support and dedication are invaluable.